The Best Pizza in Every State

 via tripadvisor.com

 Locals agree that Iriana’s is a Little Rock institution.
 But here’s a tip: Don’t just order a plain cheese pizza.
-Pile on some—or all—of your favorite toppings with their version of a supreme pizza (it’s actually called “Sweep the Floor”).
-It’s loaded with Canadian bacon, sausage, black olives, mushrooms, peppers, pepperoni, and onions.
-These other crazy pizza toppings are impossible to resist too.
+Pile on some—or all—of your favorite toppings with their version of a supreme pizza.
+It’s called “Sweep the Floor,” and it’s loaded with Canadian bacon, sausage, black olives, mushrooms, peppers, pepperoni and onions.

 Cheeseboard Pizza In California